Diyckstra/terraform-provider-deyckstra/website/docs/d/eip.md

 The given filters must match exactly one Elastic IP whose data will be exported as attributes.

 * `filter` - (Optional) One or more name/value pairs to use as filters.
+	Valid names and values can be found in the [EC2 API documentation][describe-addresses].
 * `id` - (Optional) The allocation id of the specific VPC EIP to retrieve.
 * `public_ip` - (Optional) The public IP of the specific EIP to retrieve.
 * `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired Elastic IP.

-For more information about filtering, see the [EC2 API documentation][describe-addresses].

 [describe-addresses]: https://docs.k2.cloud/en/api/ec2/addresses/DescribeAddresses.html